colab-coop/bylaws/ARTICLE-1.markdown

 ## ARTICLE I:  WORKERS & MEMBERSHIP

-### Section 1.1  Classification of Members
+### Section 1.1 Definitions

+Capitalized words used in this Article 1 have the following meanings:

-(a) Definition: Invested Members are Members of the Cooperative who have completed the Member review process and paid full buy-in investment by capital investment or by work counting directly toward capital investment.
+(a) `Invested Members` means the Members of the Cooperative who have completed the Member review process and paid full buy-in investment by capital investment or by work counting directly toward capital investment.

-(b) Definition: Working Members are Members of the Cooperative who have followed the processes defined in section 1.3 for promotion from Provisional Membership to Working Membership.
+(b) `Working Members` means the Members of the Cooperative who have followed the processes defined in section 1.3 for promotion from Provisional Membership to Working Membership.

-(c) Definition: Provisional Members are Members of the Cooperative who have followed the processes defined in section 1.2 for promotion from Friend of CoLab.
+(c) `Provisional Members` means the Members of the Cooperative who have followed the processes defined in section 1.2 for promotion from Friend of CoLab.

-(d) Definition: Friends of CoLab are people who have worked at CoLab in any capacity who are not currently members at any level.
+(d) `Friends of CoLab` means the people who have worked at CoLab in any capacity who are not currently members at any level.

-(e) Definition: The Member Body is composed of all members at all levels currently active with CoLab Cooperative Incorporated.
+(e) `The Member Body` means all members at all levels currently active with CoLab Cooperative Incorporated.

 ### Section 1.2 Provisional Membership